Global bond index inclusion yet to help g-sec yields or improve FPI debt utilisation

 Madan Sabnavis, chief economist, Bank of Baroda, said that while there are indications of rising foreign interest in government securities in the last two months, there are challenges.
 “While passive buyers such as global funds and ETFs are buying into the market, for non-index funds, the bond market, unlike equity, has issues of liquidity and will see lower participation,” he adds.

-The Indian government bond market is dominated by institutional investors like banks, mutual funds, insurance companies and other financial institutions, and foreign ownership is just around 2%.
+The Indian government bond market is dominated by institutional investors like banks, mutual funds, insurance companies and other financial institutions, and foreign ownership is just around 2 per cent.
 The total sovereign funds under custody with foreign investors stands at ₹2,30,733 crore ($27 billion) as of February 29 compared to ₹1,58,765 crore ($19 billion) as of September 30.

 “The build-up of foreign exchange reserves due to the inflows will help RBI have greater control over the exchange rate and in funding the Current Account Deficit.
 As India becomes attractive for fixed income investors globally, Indian sovereign bonds may see more interest from such global as well as India specific funds/indices and Indian corporate bonds may likely follow suit,” Jiju Vidyadharan, senior director of Funds and Fixed Income, CRISIL Market Intelligence and Analytics, said.